Rotary Club of Port Arthur announces change to popular Taste of Gumbo - Port Arthur News

 The Rotary Club is a service organization with a belief, commitment and motto of “Service Above Self.”
 The Taste of Gumbo program raises funds that provide an avenue for the club to directly impact the local community through grants.

 The annual Taste of Gumbo at the Port Arthur Civic Center was scheduled for Saturday from 11 a.m. to 2 p.m.
-Due to the weather conditions and water problems in the community and participating restaurants impacted by supply deliveries, the club have decided to postpone the event.
+Due to the weather conditions and water problems in the community and participating restaurants impacted by supply deliveries, the club has decided to postpone the event.

 Taste of Gumbo will now take place from 11 a.m. to 2 p.m.
 March 20 at the civic center.